prisma/prisma/docs/upgrading-from-prisma-1.md

 Going forward, you won't perform schema migrations using the `prisma deploy` command any more.
 Instead, you can use [Lift]().
 Every schema migration with Lift follows a 3-step-process:

 1. Adjust the data model inside your Prisma schema to reflect the desired change (e.g. adding a new model)
-1. Run `prisma2 lift save` to save the migration on your file system (this doesn't touch the dataabse yet)
+1. Run `npx prisma2 lift save` to save the migration on your file system (this doesn't touch the dataabse yet)
-1. Run `prisma2 lift up` to actually perform the migration against your database
+1. Run `npx prisma2 lift up` to actually perform the migration against your database

 ## Summary